ManticoreGamesInc/platform-documentation/src/wip_docs/lightLuaTutorial.md

     * `end` tells the script the `if` statement is over.

-    Place the `switch:RotateTo` statement and the `game:SpawnAsset` function inside of your new `if` statement.
+    Place the `switch:RotateTo` statement and the `World.SpawnAsset` function inside of your new `if` statement.
 Your `OnSwitchInteraction` function should now look like this:

     ```lua
     function OnSwitchInteraction()